Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 6. Return to the top-level design using the toolbar button Up To Parent , or click the tab labeled Lab1_4_1.<br>
 <br>The design is summing two sine waves, both of which are 9 MHz.
 The input gateway to the Vitis Model Composer must therefore sample at a rate of at least 18 MHz.

-7. Double-click the FIR subsystem and then the **Gateway In1** instance to open the Properties Editor and confirm the input is sampling the data at a rate of 20 MHz (a Sample period of 1/20e6).
+7. Double-click the FIR subsystem and then the **Gateway In1** (close to the top) instance to open the Properties Editor and confirm the input is sampling the data at a rate of 20 MHz (a Sample period of 1/20e6) and the Gateway is producing a single precision output.

 8. Close the Gateway In Properties editor.

 9. Click the Run simulation button to simulate the design.<br>
 <br>The results shown in the following figure show the Vitis Model Composer HDL blockset produces results which are very close to the ideal case, shown in the center.
-The results are not identical because the Vitis Model Composer design must sample the continuous input waveform into discrete time values.
+The results are not identical because the Vitis Model Composer HDL design is operating on single precision data while the _Filter Designer_ block is operating on double precision data.

 <br><br><img src = "Images/Step4/Part1/Step9.png"><br><br>
 The final step is to synthesize this design into hardware.